 GRANDMAS PICKING FLOWERS: the artist's view

-A solid, visual structure (composition) supports a cascade of small, sprinkled shapes in a loose X-pattern–white flowers from top-left flow downward to the right–and white flowers, red flowers and patterns on a white kimono flow downward from the top-right to the left.
+A solid, vertical structure (composition) supports a cascade of small, sprinkled shapes in a loose X-pattern: White flowers and red flowers from top-left flow downward to the bottom-right; and white flowers, red flowers and patterns on a blue kimono flow downward from the top-right to the bottom-left.
+The X, which follows the lines of the grandmas' inside shoulders, crosses at the bouquet held by the right grandma.
 As well, there are randomly scattered patterns of leaves, fabric and small stones everywhere.

-The grandmas' clothing, each divided into three parts, create a horizontal movement that breaks up the vertical predictability of the two standing figures.
-The white aprons, jackets and skirts are across from each other.
-But the brown jacket on the top-left resonates diagonally with the mauve skirt on the lower-right.
-And the grandmas' faces and feet are lined up left to right.
-These shapes counteract the verticals.
+The grandmas' clothing, each divided into three parts, creates a horizontal movement that breaks up the vertical predictability of the two figures standing side by side.
+The white aprons, the jackets, and the skirts are across from each other, as are the grandmas' faces and feet.
+But the brown jacket on the top-left resonates diagonally with the mauve skirt on the lower-right, somewhat breaking up the predictable pattern.
+These horizontal pairs of shapes counteract the verticals.

 Rich colors and strong contrast between sunshine and shadow contribute significantly to the visual and emotional impact of the picture.

 What seems to be the relationship between these two women is very interesting to me.
 But those feelings tend to be more subjective* and personal to each viewer.
 So I will leave those thoughts to you.
-That is in contrast to the things I am describing about the composition, which are much more objective** because you can verify them with your own eyes.
-They are describable because they are really there.
+They are in contrast to the things I am describing about the composition, which are much more objective,** because you can verify them with your own eyes.
+They are describable because they are actually there to be seen.

-Learning to see what is really there adds immeasurably to the enjoyment (and the making!) of art.
+Learning to see what is really there adds immeasurably to the enjoyment (and the making) of art.
 Of course I'm fallible and can misjudge what I see.
-But this is my attempt to describe things that are actually there.
-In other words, art is not as subjective as many people assume!
+But I am attempting to describe things that are actually there.
+So, art is not as subjective as many people assume.
+It's also true that: No words can make up for the emperor's invisible clothes.
+They're there or they're not!

 Detail of